suryashch/3d_modelling/reducing-mesh-density/analysis.md

 What if we could dynamically change which model is loaded to our 3D scene based on how far away the camera is from it?
 In further research, I will delve into building this model.
 For now, lets see if we can standardize our findings, specifically to BIM objects.

-## Finding the Perfect Compression Ratio for Piping
+## Compression Ratios for Piping

 Can we define a perfect standardized ratio?
 Well, `Piping` in our model includes more than just cylinders, it could including things like valves, flanges, mechanical equipment, all of which tend to have non standard geometries.
+Let's see what kind of performance gains we can get by simply compressing the piping.

 Here I am working with a small 3D model of a piperack (this is considered small, as piperacks tend to be several hundred meters long!)